 There are many traditions and rituals that we follow in our daily lives that we don't even stop to think about.
 While it may not be logical to behave in a certain way, something in the back of our mind encourages us to keep the tradition and ritual alive.
 These illogical rituals are also known as superstitions.

 Definition of a Superstition

-Not all irrational fears are superstitions; for example the fear of heights, crowds, or the dark may not be logical but they aren't usually superstitious.
+However, not all irrational fears are superstitions.
+For example, the fear of heights, crowds, or the dark may not be logical but they aren't usually superstitious.
 But some of them, such as the fear of the number 13, can fall under superstitions.

 If you spill salt you are supposed to throw a pinch of it over your shoulder to ward off bad luck, but why is that?

 While speculations that salt was a precious commodity may have some validity, there may be even deeper, religious implications to the belief in spilling salt.

 An examination of Leonardo Da Vinci's painting, The Last Supper, shows a canister of spilled salt by the arm of Judas, the disciple that betrayed him and led to his crucifixion.

 According to Mail Online by Ticky Hedley-Dent, salt then became a symbol of betrayal and evil.
 Throwing the salt over your left shoulder (the side associated with evil) is supposed to blind the eyes of the devil that is waiting there to confront you.

 Other religious traditions hold that the devil hates salt and it can be used to ward him off.

 So Da Vinci himself may be responsible for our modern fear of spilling salt.